SheemaMasood381/EcodeCamp_Internship/README.md

 The second task will involve building a predictive model for customer churn using Telco customer data.
 This project will focus on identifying factors that influence customer churn and developing a model to predict churn.

 ### Key Features (Planned)
 1. Data Preprocessing: Handling missing values, encoding categorical variables, and feature scaling.
 2. Exploratory Data Analysis (EDA): Identifying key factors contributing to customer churn.
-    3. Model Building: Implementation of various machine learning models to predict customer churn.
+3.Model Building: Implementation of various machine learning models to predict customer churn.
 4. Model Evaluation: Performance evaluation using accuracy, precision, recall, and F1-score.

 ### Files
 Coming soon.